Plus Pool: 2013–present

 In 2021, New York City approved a location for Plus Pool just north of the Manhattan Bridge on the Lower East Side.
 The team proceeded to work on regulatory thresholds for the river and pool bathers.

 On January 5, 2024, New York Governor, Kathy Hochul announced that a joint effort by the state and New York City would fund a combined $16 million to the Plus Pool project as part of the governor's NY SWIMS initiative.
 Testing of the filtration system began in August 2024 on a barge at Pier 35.

 In 2025, a 320 ton, rectangular version of the pool, about one-fourth of the full size pool began construction at Pier 35.
 The larger size pool was installed to complete the testing of the filtration system and obtain city and state permits.
 The intent is to have the rectangular pool up and running and open to the public in 2026.
 It will remain in operation until it is replaced by the full scale version.

+Plus Pool suffered multiple delays and setbacks in 2026; in April, the pool's public opening was delayed because of health and safety concerns raised by the New York City Department of Health and Mental Hygiene.
+Also, in late July, after the test barge and its filtration system had been completed, it was aannounced that Plus Pool's opening would be postponed until 2027 due to ongoing flood protection work on the East River near the barge's proposed location.